Spanish frigate Cristóbal Colón: Operational history

 On 24 June 2017, the frigate finished its deployment in Australia and began its return to base.
 After stopping in Papeete, French Polynesia and Callao, Peru it arrived back to Ferrol in August.
 The ship participated in exercise UNITAS 2017 between July 13 and 26.

+In early March 2026 the frigate was deployed to prevent further potential Iranian attacks on Cyprus.

 Differences from the rest of the class

 The design of the Cristóbal Colón incorporates several improvements with respect to the original design of the class.
 It incorporates new Bravo 16V engines that increase its maximum speed and a bow thruster of 850 kW for operations in port.
 In weaponry and combat systems, two 25mm Mk 38 guns are added for close defense, a new electronic and submarine warfare control system, Aries surface surveillance radar, SPY-1 radar improvements, and improvements in communications and control systems.
 F105 can also operate with NH 90 helicopters by expanding the hangar and flight deck.